jay2u/Ollama-Open-WebUI-RP/README.md

 > You can access Open WebUI (port: 8080), search for a model in the top-left "Select a model" section, and pull it from ollama.com.
 (For a list of available models, visit <https://ollama.com/models>).

-> If you can't find a model you like, you can download one directly from Huggingface and import it manually.
+If the model isn't available, download it from Hugging Face and import it manually.

 | Port | Type (HTTP/TCP) | Function     |
 |------|-----------------|--------------|